 |Vancouver||5 hrs||6.8 hrs||6.8 hrs||3 hrs|

-Air flights to Mexico peak in late March to early April and mid-June to August.
-The vacation is also expensive.
+Air flights to Mexico peak in late March to early April and mid-June to August when the vacation is also expensive.
 Return flights in the middle of the week (Monday Thursdays) cost 40-60 dollars cheaper than weekend flights, but are generally crowded and less likely to allow frequent upgrades.
 Open return tickets (non-refundable return date) and open tickets (different cities of arrival and departure) are more expensive than return tickets.

 Travel by Car from the Southern United States to Mexico